 HBOmax and Orbit also collaborated with Holler using various conversation media.

 Brands Who Can Use Holler for Conversation Media Marketing - Holler is a versatile platform making it ideal for most brands.

 2 Bobble AI

 They also recently collaborated with Robin Hood Army in their initiative #Treesfor2050.
-In addition to making sharable sticker packs, they also contributed by planting a tree for each sticker share.
+They made sharable sticker packs.
+They also contributed by planting a tree for each sticker share.

 Brands Who Can Use Bobble AI Platform for Conversation Media Marketing - Any kind of brands with a variable budget can use Bobble AI.
 Brands trying to reach the versatile Indian audience can see Bobble as their best bet.

 Virtual avatars like BitMoji are a significant part of our virtual identities.
 A lot of people use these as their display/profile pictures for many online platforms.

 People identify with their avatars.
 These avatars either represent how they are or what they want to be.
 People find these avatars as a powerful full form of self-expression on the internet.
 Brands have been using Snapchat and its very popular BitMoji feature for Branding.

 This has especially been good for fashion tycoons like Ralph Lauren and Steve Madden.
 These fashion giants have used BitMoji to market their clothing lines.
 So people will be able to dress up their avatars in branded looks from high-end clothing lines.
 Brands like Levi and Jordan have also collaborated with Snapchat and BitMoji.
 Snapchat with its filters is great for branding for all kind of brands.
 These fashion brands with customizable avatars are becoming a part of users identity.

 Products that will collaborate best with Bitmoji include - Fashion and fast food.
 But the true potential depends on the creativity of brands.